Prophets (Person of Interest): Present day

 Simon now becomes the new target of Samaritan and it orders Rousseau to kill him.
 The team then works to guide Simon (without him knowing) and avoid cameras so Samaritan can't find him.
 A paranoid Simon then books a hotel room to hide while Finch shuts down surveillance cameras and cuts Internet access on Simon's room.
 However, Simon is identified after asking for a maid's phone, which gives Samaritan and Rousseau his location.
 In order to distract her and help Simon, Root begins a shootout with Rousseau, both ending up wounded.
 Reese and Shaw then intercept Simon and take him to a safe place.

 At his campaign office, Simon is visited by Finch using an alias.
 Finch convinces Simon that his numbers were incorrect and that nothing important is happening.
 This causes Samaritan to stop deeming Simon "threat".
 Finch finds Root, who is recuperating while going under another alias.
 She defends their actions in changing Simon's personality, as he was in danger and Root reiterates that the difference between the Machine and Samaritan is Finch himself.
-On his next therapy session, Reese opens up about his personality, admitting to feeling affected by Carter's death.
+In his next therapy session, Reese opens up about his personality, admitting to feeling affected by Carter's death.
 Greer (John Nolan) visits Nick Dawson (Kevin Kilner), Perez's Lieutenant Governor and officially the new Governor, planning to be involved with him.
 As they watch Dawson giving a speech on television, Greer and Martine discuss Samaritan's plans to gain political control.
 Finch is walking through the streets when he turns to a camera and tells the Machine that it's time they have a talk.